Softiiie/disjoint-realities/README.md

 ### Artifacts

-Basically encompasses all objects and items ~~and I totally did not kept this section name because of Dwarf Fortress~~.
+Basically encompasses all objects and items ~~and I totally did not keep this section name because of Dwarf Fortress~~.

 &nbsp;